shamskhodary/Onex-Assessment/README.md

 # Booknex

 A full stack book application for managing a personal book collection.
-It enables the user to add, edit and delete books, he is also able to view his book collections in the book list tab.
+It enables the user to add, edit ,and delete books, he is also able to view his book collections in the book list tab.
 In addition to that, he can search for any book he wants.

 ## Database Schema